 If something about using DMR for Amateur Radio doesn't make sense, remember that DMR was created for commercial use, and was never designed nor intended for Amateur Radio use.

-– Mike's DMR Doctrine⩘ , by Mike, KØNGA, of Rocky Mountain Ham Radio
+– Mike's DMR Doctrine, by Mike, K0NGA, of Rocky Mountain Ham Radio

 And it's true, initially I did find it quite challenging to get up and running with DMR.
 It's different enough that I couldn't apply a lot of what I had just learned getting going with D-STAR.
-I had the additional challenge of needing to figure out how to get started via a hotspot, while most info available online is from the point of view of having access to a repeater.
+I had the additional challenge of needing to figure out how to get started via a personal, low-power hotspot, while most information available online was from the point of view of having access to a repeater.

 Finally and thankfully, some Elmers with hotspot experience helped me put it all together and get on the air.

-I also met Mike, KØNGA, in person at the 2017 Longmont Amateur Radio Club's LARCFest, and he graciously spent some time answering some questions I had and helping clarify a few things about DMR.
-He's a great guy.
-Thanks for your help, Mike!
+I also met Mike, K0NGA, in person at the 2017 Longmont Amateur Radio Club's LARCFest, and he graciously spent some time answering some questions I had and helping clarify a few points.
+He's a great guy; thanks for your help, Mike!